awsdocs/aws-iot-docs/developerguide/using-device-shadows.md

 `DELETE`  <a name="delete"></a>
 Deletes a device's shadow, including all of its content\.
 This removes the JSON document from the data store\.
 You can't restore a device's shadow you deleted, but you can create a new shadow with the same name\.

-## Protocol support<a name="protocol-support"></a>
+## Protocol Support<a name="protocol-support"></a>

 These methods are supported through both [MQTT](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt-v3.1.1.html) and a RESTful API over HTTPS\.
 Because MQTT is a publish/subscribe communication model, AWS IoT implements a set of reserved topics\.
-Things or applications subscribe to these topics before publishing on a request topic in order to implement a request\-response behavior\.
-For more information, see [Shadow MQTT topics](device-shadow-mqtt.md) and [Device shadow RESTful API](device-shadow-rest-api.md)\.
+Things or applications subscribe to these topics before publishing on a request topic in order to implement a request–response behavior\.
+For more information, see [Shadow MQTT Topics](device-shadow-mqtt.md) and [Device Shadow RESTful API](device-shadow-rest-api.md)\.

-## Updating a shadow<a name="update-device-shadow"></a>
+## Updating a Shadow<a name="update-device-shadow"></a>

-You can update a device's shadow by using the [UpdateThingShadow](API_UpdateThingShadow.md) RESTful API or by publishing to the [/Update](device-shadow-mqtt.md#update-pub-sub-topic) topic\.
+You can update a device's shadow by using the [UpdateThingShadow](API_UpdateThingShadow.md) RESTful API or by publishing to the [/update](device-shadow-mqtt.md#update-pub-sub-topic) topic\.
 Updates affect only the fields specified in the request\.

 Initial state: